 The Red Brick Gallery and Gift Shop is a boutique fine art gallery and gift shop located in historic downtown Foxburg, PA.
 Situated in a charming 150-year-old building that was once owned by the renowned Fox family, the Red Brick Gallery strives to nurture artistic creativity by providing an inspiring venue for local artisans and other emerging art talent.
 Red Brick Gallery & Shop features hundreds of artisan-inspired items (on two floors), along with a wide selection of limited edition and collectable signature works.
-You can find the gallery exhibit schedule here.
+You can find the Red Brick Gallery exhibit schedule here.

 The Red Brick Gallery and artisan cooperative was formed in 2011 by botanical artist and retired corporate executive, Donna Edmonds, who now serves as the Artistic Director of the Gallery